antonio24073/aapanel/README.md

 Help keep projects free: <a href="https://www.paypal.com/donate/?business=X3W3QTHS7BDW4&no_recurring=0&currency_code=USD" >Click Here</a>

-For the whole solution with docker swarm call me in github issues
+For customized images or the solution with docker swarm call me in github issues